OddCanons/flames_of_war/grey_aliens.md

 Secret Identity: Splendiferous Man tries to hide his secret identity.
 Embarrassed shouts of, “Shaftesbury!” or, “Anthony?” from officer friends are a constant danger.
 Each time Splendiferous Man moves to within 12”/30cm of any Command team or a Command team moves to within 12”/ 60cm of him, roll a die.
 On a roll of 3+ remove Splendiferous Man from the game.
 He counts as Destroyed.
 Splendiferanium: Your opponent selects one enemy team that is carrying this alien metal.
 While Splendiferous Man is within 12” /60cm of this team, he loses all of his Special Rules except Secret Identity.

- Harry S. Truman
+### Harry S. Truman

-As the Greys close in on the last intact military installations, every man finds his pur- pose, “I’m an artillery officer, Alben.
+As the Greys close in on the last intact military installations, every man finds his purpose, “I’m an artillery officer, Alben.
 I belong on that field.”

-Characteristics
+#### Characteristics

 Harry Truman is a Warrior.
 Truman can replace the Command team of any Late War American Gun or Artillery Platoon for +40 points.

-Special Rules
+#### Special Rules

-Give ‘em Hell: Harry’s Platoon is Fear- less Veteran.
+**Give ‘em Hell:** Harry’s Platoon is Fearless Veteran.

-Destiny: Each turn, you may select up to three dice to be rolled by Harry’s Platoon and one die to be rolled for an enemy team in response to an action by Harry’s Platoon.
-You place these dice on the ta- ble, choosing any value you desire, in- stead of rolling them.
+**Destiny:** Each turn, you may select up to three dice to be rolled by Harry’s Platoon and one die to be rolled for an enemy team in response to an action by Harry’s Platoon.
+You place these dice on the table, choosing any value you desire, instead of rolling them.
 All other rules still apply, you are simply determining the value of the rolls instead of rolling the dice.

- Alternate Alien Template
+## Alternate Aliens

+*This version of the alien invaders is intended for those who think grey aliens are too silly.*

 “Their” von Neuman probe detected the first faint artificial radio transmissions from the system as it completed its long breaking impulse.
 The probe spent two silent decades maneuvering into a solar orbit near the resource rich environment of the system’s primary asteroid belt.
 It continued to monitor the slowly growing transmissions from the third planet, learning to translate them, as it built the first machines it would use to “convert” the system.
 In addition to the conversion machines template, the probe retrieved neutralization templates from its design library, starting with the space tractors and mass displacement drives.

-Scenario: Alien Invasion (Late War)
+### Scenario: Alien Invasion (Late-War)

-Attacker Forces
+#### Attacker Forces

-• Asteroid bombardment
+- Asteroid bombardment
+- Nano-cybernetic bacteria
-• Nano-cybernetic bacteria • Clanking replicators
+- Clanking replicators

-Defender Forces
+#### Defender Forces

-Setup any force you want, up to any point cost.
+The defender sets up any force they want, literally, up to any point cost, literally.
+They may ignore force organization restrictions and mix forces from different countries and sides of the war.

-Preparation
+#### Preparation

-• The defender sets up his forces anywhere he wants. • The attacker holds all forces in reserve.
+- The defender sets up their forces anywhere they want.
+- The attacker holds all forces in reserve.

-Beginning the Game
+#### Beginning the Game

-• The attacker begins with an asteroid bombardment, Destroying everything on the table Ending the Game
+- The attacker begins with an asteroid bombardment, Destroying all teams on the table and any teams the defender has in reserve.

+#### Ending the Game

 The game ends after the attacker’s first turn.

-Who Won?
+#### Who Won?

 The attacker wins.